 To most of us at that age, 140 miles per day sounds like a death sentence.
 But many recumbent riders say it's no big deal.
 The bikes are simply that much different from wedgies.

-I promised you choice.
-Lots of choice.
+I promised you choices.
+Lots of choices.
 The recumbent industry has delivered.
-Try several brands, be patient with yourself as you learn the new riding position, and these rabidly enthusiastic recumbent cycletourists will cheerfully welcome you to their ranks.
+Try several brands, be patient with yourself as you learn the new riding position, and these rabidly enthusiastic recumbent adventure cyclists will cheerfully welcome you to their ranks.

 All kidding aside, Technical Editor John Schubert extends a hearty thank you to all the recumbent fans who called and wrote to help us with this article.
 Your expertise was downright awesome.